asanza/keithley_199/README.md

 For the software, I used the mplabx environment from microchip and the xc32 compiler.

-The software works (at least I can measure AC and DC voltages with good accuracy, support for resistance and current measurements is on the way).
+The software works (at least I can measure AC and DC voltages and Currents with good accuracy, support for resistance measurements is on the way).

 The new board contains also a temperature sensor (for accurate temperature compensation) and instead of the old gpib interface in the old board, an usb interface.

+I want also implement mathematical functions and a scpi compliant interface (via usb).